 - The 12 or 26 weeks of leave includes any paid exception time, including sick/personal/ vacation/floating holiday time the employee has accrued.

-- FMLA leave will run concurrently with any other types of approved leaves of absences as permitted by law e.g. leave due to a workplace injury.
+- FMLA leave will run concurrently with workers compensation leave, short term disability, and any other types of approved leaves of absences as permitted by law.

 - An employee who requests intermittent or reduced leave must, if the necessity for leave is foreseeable based on planned medical treatment, make a reasonable effort to schedule the treatment so as not to disrupt the operations of the College unduly, subject to the approval of the health care provider, and is required to obtain a certification of the dates on which treatment is expected to be given and the duration of treatment.
 Intermittent leave may not exceed a total of 12 weeks over a 12 month period.